 Be aware of these values when diesel fuel is purchased.
-Anticipate the average ambient temperature within the area that the engine will be operated.
+Anticipate the average ambient temperature of the area.
 Engines that are fueled in one climate may not operate well if the engines are moved to another climate.
 Problems can result due to changes in temperature.